Virgin Mobile (UK)

-Virgin Mobile is a mobile phone service provider operating in the United Kingdom.
-It is owned by Virgin Media which is part of Virgin Media O2.
-The company was launched by Virgin Group in 1999 as the world's first mobile virtual network operator (MVNO).
-As a virtual operator, Virgin Mobile does not maintain its own network but connects customers through the O2 network.
+Virgin Mobile UK was a mobile phone service provider.
+The company was launched by Virgin Group and One2One in 1999 as the world's first mobile virtual network operator (MVNO), initially using the One2One network (which later became T-Mobile UK, then EE).
+Virgin Mobile offered contract mobile packages, as well as mobile broadband services.
+It sold its services directly, as well as through price comparison sites.

-NTL:Telewest bought Virgin Mobile on 4 April 2006 and rebranded itself as Virgin Media on 9 February 2007; Virgin Mobile became part of the quadplay of Virgin Media services.
+NTL:Telewest bought Virgin Mobile in 2006 and rebranded itself as Virgin Media in February 2007; Virgin Mobile became part of the quadplay of Virgin Media services.
 Virgin Media was purchased by Liberty Global in 2013, and merged with O2 in 2021.
-Beginning in March 2023, customers will be moved to O2 plans in order to retire the Virgin Mobile brand.

-Virgin Mobile offers contract mobile packages, as well as mobile broadband services.
-It sells its services directly, as well as through price comparison sites.
+In 2019, Virgin Mobile entered into a 5-year MVNO agreement with Vodafone, and by 2021, began transitioning its mobile services from EE to Vodafone.
+However, this transition was rendered redundant following Virgin Media's merger with O2, which was completed in 2021.
+As a result, Virgin Mobile became an MVNO on O2’s network, and by 2022, all Virgin Mobile customer traffic was fully migrated from EE and Vodafone to O2’s infrastructure.

+In January 2023, it was announced that Virgin Mobile would cease operations as a separate brand.
+Starting in March 2023, Virgin Mobile began transferring its customer base to O2’s direct services.
+The migration was completed by 31 August 2023, at which point Virgin Mobile officially ceased trading.

 History

-Virgin Mobile was launched in November 1999 as a private joint venture between One2One (later T-Mobile UK) and the Virgin Group.
+Virgin Mobile was launched in November 1999 as a private joint venture between One2One (later T-Mobile UK, then EE) and the Virgin Group.
 The joint venture involved leasing network bandwidth from One2One and re-selling it under the Virgin Mobile brand, making it significantly cheaper to run than if Virgin operated its own network infrastructure.
+This marked the world's first mobile virtual network operator (MVNO) arrangement.

 The company reported its first annual profit in 2003, following successful Christmas sales.

 In 2004 Deutsche Telekom sold their 50% holding in Virgin Mobile to the Virgin Group, with the agreement that if the company were to become public in the following two and a half years they would receive 25% of the proceeds.
 The two companies had previously argued over the terms of the agreement made in 1999 and Richard Branson had filed a High Court action against T-Mobile.